FHA Loans Guide

 At closing, you are required to pay an Upfront Mortgage Insurance Premium (though this is often included in the total amount financed), and each month you will pay a portion of your annual Mortgage Insurance Premium (MIP) as part of your mortgage payment.

-The amount varies depending on several factors, including the term of your loan and the down payment you made.
+The amount varies depending on several factors, including the term of your contract and the down payment you made.
 Your down payment will also affect your loan-to-value (LTV) ratio, which directly impacts how long you have to pay MIP.

 - Get an appraisal

-An FHA-approved appraiser will inspect your home to ensure that it complies with their rules and standards.
+An approved appraiser will inspect your home to ensure that it complies with their rules and standards.
 You may also get a home inspection to make sure that your home is in good condition.

 - Closing checklist